xxfast/Decompose-Router/README.md

 ## Features
 - 🚏 `Router`; A FILO stack for your screen configurations
-- 📦 `ViewModel`; A instance that survives configuration changes and gets cleared when the user leaves the screen
+- 📦 `rememberViewModel()`; Retain instances to survives configuration changes and gets cleared when the user leaves the screen
-- ☠️ `SavedState`; Restore your view models state after the process death.
+- ☠️ `SavedState`; Restore your state after the process death.
 - 🚉 Multiplatform!

 ## Adding to your project